 Are you looking for a team building experience for your employees or service club?
 If you’re interested in group volunteering opportunities, we’re open during PD Days and most holidays from 1:00 pm to 4:00 pm for children’s programs.

-We have opportunities during the summer in the afternoons between Monday to Friday, 1:00 p.m. to 4:00 p.m.
+We have limited opportunities during the summer in the afternoons between Monday to Friday, 1:00 p.m. to 4:00 p.m.

 Contact the Volunteer Booth for more details or to arrange a date.